Global Youth Issues

-Engaging global youth leaders and identifying shared challenges – this takes place through collaboration with Embassies and Consulates around the world; visits to host communities and countries; and collaboration with partner organizations.
+- Engaging global youth around shared policy challenges – this takes place through collaboration with Embassies and Consulates around the world; visits to host communities and countries to better understand the issues that young people care about; and collaboration with partner organizations.

-Empowering global youth leaders through networks and opportunities – this includes over 120 Embassy youth councils; regional networks such as the Young African Leaders Initiative (YALI), the Young South East Asia Leaders Initiative (YSEALI), the Young Leaders of the Americas Initiative (YLAI), and the Young Transatlantic Innovation Leaders Initiative (YTILI); and global events such as the Global Entrepreneurship Summit (GES) and the Global Youth Summit Against Violent Extremism.
+- Empowering global youth leaders through networks, exchanges, and opportunities – this includes in-country efforts such as Embassy youth councils; regional networks such as the Young African Leaders Initiative (YALI), the Young Southeast Asian Leaders Initiative (YSEALI), the Young Leaders of the Americas Initiative (YLAI), and the Young Transatlantic Innovation Leaders Initiative (YTILI); and global events such as the Global Entrepreneurship Summit (GES) and the Global Youth Summit Against Violent Extremism.

-The Special Adviser for Global Youth Issues, Andy Rabens, serves as the principal representative on youth issues for the U.S. Department of State.
+Special Advisor Andy Rabens serves as the principal representative on youth issues for the U.S. Department of State.